 Cats and dogs should be routinely wormed from an early age against lungworm, round and tape worms.
 A variety of products to suit all breeds and ages are available at the surgery.

 This is a permanent identification of your ownership of your pet and will vastly increase the chances of you and your pet being reunited should your pet become lost.
 A small microchip is injected under the skin of the scruff of the neck.
 This simple procedure can be carried out during a normal surgery appointment or can be performed while your pet is hospitalised for an operation.
 The details of the microchip are recorded on a nationwide central database.
-All dogs by law MUST be microchipped by April 2016.
+All dogs by law MUST be microchipped Law effective from April 2016.

 Neutering Castration Spaying